diegorys/Arduino_Python/README.md

-# pyduino
+# Arduino Python

-Package in Python to detect the Arduino Boards connected by serial port.
+Package for detects the Arduino Boards connected.

+This package requires install Serial for Python.

+pip install pyserial